aspose-slides/Aspose.Slides-Documentation/net/developer-guide/technical-articles/exporting-presentations-to-html-with-externally-linked-images/_index.md

 }
 ```

-After writing the **LinkController** class, now we will use it with **HTMLOptions** class to export the presentation to HTML having externally linked images using the following code.
+After writing the **LinkController** class, we can now use it alongside **HTMLOptions** class to export the presentation to HTML with externally-linked images this way:

 ```c#
 using (var pres = new Presentation(@"C:\data\input.pptx")) {